Exclude Folders from Time Machine Backups

 Exclude a folder from Time Machine backups

-If you’re averse to dragging and dropping, you can also click the + plus button and manually select items and folders to exclude.
-Removing items from the exclusion list is a matter of clicking the name and hitting either the Delete key or clicking the minus button in the exclusion window.
+If you’re averse to dragging and dropping or just prefer the classic “Open” dialog box for navigation, you can also click the + plus button and manually select items and folders to exclude.
+Repeat the process until all that you want excluded is in the list.

-Changes will not impact past Time Machine backups, but future backups with Time Machine will acknowledge the exclusion list and prevent those items from being backed up.
+Changes will not impact past Time Machine backups, but future backups with Time Machine will acknowledge the exclusion list and prevent those items from being backed up, at least until they have been removed again.

-It’s generally a good idea to keep a complete backup of a Mac, and if you don’t know what to exclude you probably shouldn’t exclude anything.
+It’s generally a good idea to keep a complete backup of a Mac, and if you don’t know what to exclude you probably shouldn’t exclude anything and just let Mac OS X handle the whole process on it’s own.

 Related articles: